albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 Less memory means less money you will spend.
 The repo about efficiency i make it private. maybe later i will open patreon page.

+Hubs which i install in my server is using 2.3 GB of RAM

 <br>
 <br>